pykaldi/pykaldi/docs/index.rst

 PyKaldi Documentation
 ---------------------

-Welcome to `PyKaldi <https://github.com/pykaldi/pykaldi>`_ documentation.

-PyKaldi is a Python wrapper for `Kaldi <http://kaldi-asr.org>`_.
+`PyKaldi <https://github.com/pykaldi/pykaldi>`_ is a Python wrapper for `Kaldi <http://kaldi-asr.org>`_.
 It aims to bridge the gap between Kaldi and all the nice things Python has to offer.
 Its main features are:

 * Near-complete coverage of Kaldi C++ API